 A familiar setting

-However, the Walt Disney Company could not have objected too much, because this novel is a love song to Disney World.
+However, the Walt Disney Company could not have objected too much, because this novel is a love song to Disney World and The Magic Kingdom.
 It is soaked in admiration.
 It’s about people fighting to keep Disney World as it is, the way they remember it as children, the sense of belonging and all’s-right-with-the-world they had there.
 (And it’s about the science of managing queues, and about the second-by-second visitor experience, which I suspect is not fictitious at all but factual.)

 Theme parks are just so pretty